Saturday, 2nd December 2023

 Barbara Bowman and Marion Whisnant work at the American International School of Chennai across all three school sections.
 They have worked in several places around the world, including Vietnam, Peru, China, and Morocco and have nearly twenty years of experience working in school libraries.
-They both have advanced degrees in information science/school librarianship and look forward to sharing and learning more about collection development.
+They both have advanced degrees in information science/school librarianship and look forward to exploring the question formulation technique in this workshop.

 The art of storytelling is the ability to build a visual narrative in a way that stimulates the imagination for the listener and transforms hearts and minds.
 The main objective of this session is to learn different tech-related strategies and ideas to create dynamic stories.

 Through this session, participants will explore various tech tools and digital applications to enhance the storyteller’s craft, while creatively magnifying the imagination for the listener.

 Devanshi Joshi works as an Asst.
 Educational Technology and iCommons Specialist at the American School of Bombay.
 Passionate about integrating technology in the classroom, she collaborates with teachers across divisions and subject areas to enhance meaningful learning experiences for students.
 She also teaches digital citizenship to students across grades K-5 which helps them become responsible and ethical digital consumers and content creators.
 She is a Google Certified Educator (Level 2) and Apple Teacher.